CP Pork and Chicken Gyoza with Chive – S$5.90

 There were 2 gyozas stuck together, but otherwise the condition of the gyozas look great.

 This pack of gyoza had the same problem with uneven fillings.
 You can compare the pictures above to below:

 The filling had a more meatball like texture.
 Some bites are good.
-Some bites don’t give as much flavour.
-I preferred this gyoza over the chives one since it had more flavour.
+Some bites don’t give as much flavor.
+I preferred this gyoza over the chives one since it had more flavor.
 Although, nothing spectacular as well.

-As per the previous flavour, air fried and pan fried doesn’t make much of a difference.
+As per the previous flavor, air fried and pan fried doesn’t make much of a difference.
 Skin is also thick.

-Sauce is a Thai chilli sauce.
-It’s sweet and sour with a lot more sour notes, which is different from the Thai sweet chilli sauce that is more common.
-This doesn’t actually pair that well with the meat filling as it overpowers the gyoza’s flavour, but I think this might go well with seafood.
+Sauce is a Thai chill sauce.
+It’s sweet and sour with a lot more sour notes, which is different from the Thai sweet chill sauce that is more common.
+This doesn’t actually pair that well with the meat filling as it overpowers the gyoza’s flavor, but I think this might go well with seafood.

-As per above, lots of whole food ingredients, but now there is more ingredients giving flavour (as well as artificial flavour enhancer).
+As per above, lots of whole food ingredients, but now there is more ingredients giving flavor (as well as artificial flavor enhancer).

 What is really surprising is the super low sodium content.
-It’s almost 1/4 of the previous flavour.
+It’s almost 1/4 of the previous flavor.
 Kind of confused by the values, but low sodium isn’t necessarily a bad thing today.

 Rating for CP Pork and Chicken Gyoza with Chives AND CP Pork and Chicken Gyoza with Suki Sauce:

 I rate food based on how far I am willing to travel, as well as whether I think the price I paid for it justifies it.
 You can read more about why here.